addyosmani/backbone-fundamentals/README.md

     photoSrc = myPhoto.get("src"); //placeholder.jpg
 ```

-<strong>Listening for changes to your model</strong>
+**Listening for changes to your model**

 Any and all of the attributes in a Backbone model can have listeners bound to them which detect when their values change.
-This can be easily added to the initialize() function as follows:
+This can be easily added to the `initialize()` function as follows:

 ```javascript
 this.bind('change', function(){